 Insects, including moths, can be kept at bay with a drop or two of pure essential oil of lavender, refreshed monthly.
 Lavender or cedar oils interrupts the insects ability to find one another and mate.
 KEEP THE OIL FROM TOUCHING THE QUILT!
 I keep mine away from the objects in storage by placing the oil on a tissue, then placing the tissue in a small clean box, so that the oils cannot come into contact with the objects, but the scent disperses.

 STORAGE: BOXES / DEVICES

 A common problem we see is clients who have tucked a quilt into a cedar chest for safekeeping, hoping to keep away the moths and other insects.
 Wooden boxes, and especially cedar, contain acids, oils and resins which continue to fume for years, even when you cannot smell the cedar scent, which is wonderful for pest control, but unfortunately, woods can leach out color onto the quilts.
 We have seen clients place quilts into their hope chests and come back to them years later and find large swaths of brown-orange stain on the quilts.

 The following items should never contact the quilt: brass pins, iron, wood, newsprint or newsprint paper, post-its, unwashed cloths, plastic films, acidic tissue papers (including anti-tarnish tissue papers with a pinkish cast), labels, or tapes.
 All will cause irreversible damage.
 History or notes about the quilt can be written in pencil on acid free paper and placed on top of the tissue or taped inside the box.

 Dust and dirt can do a great deal of harm to quilts.
 Once each year, thoroughly but gently vacuum the quilt, which also gives you a chance to inspect it if it is in storage.
 To do this, lay the quilt flat on a large table or a large bed covered with a clean sheet (with no starch or softener added to the cleaning.)
-Purchase a clean small nylon screen (fully edged) and clean it with soap and water, then dry.
+Purchase a small nylon screen (fully edged) and clean it with soap and water, then dry.
 Using a canister (hose-style) vacuum cleaner on the lowest possible suction, vacuum the quilt through the screen, using the upholstery attachment tool.
 (Suction is controlled by an adjustment slider on the wand — set the holes to an open setting.)
 Do not rub back and forth, and lift the screen to reposition it.
-Turn it over to vacuum both sides.
+Gently turn it over to vacuum both sides.

-DO NOT WASH OR DRY-CLEAN AN OLD QUILT.
+DO NOT WASH OR DRY-CLEAN AN OLD QUILT!
 Contact a conservator to see if they can clean it for you.
-If not, and if the conservator thinks the quilt can be cleaned, follow their advice.
-Common dry cleaning solutions can dry fibers and very little research has been done on the long-range effects of dry cleaning, unless the conservator is dry cleaning the quilt.
+If not, and if the conservator believes the quilt can be cleaned, follow their advice.
+Common dry cleaning solutions can dry fibers and very little research has been done on the long-range effects of dry cleaning.
 The dyes and paints used in older fibers and quilts are not necessarily water-fast and may run on adjoining areas.
 Wet cleaning quilts is not advised.

-The safest display for a very old quilt in a home where neither cats, dogs, nor small children will interact with it is to cover the top of a guest bed with a clean sheet or clean light-colored bedspread devoid of perfumes, bleach or softeners, and gently open the quilt on the bed.
+A safe display for a very old quilt in a home where neither cats, dogs, nor small children will interact with it is to cover the top of a guest bed with a clean sheet or clean light-colored bedspread devoid of perfumes, bleach or softeners, and gently open the quilt on the bed.
 Any other display should be created with the advice of a curator or professional, if not a conservator.